tamdoancong/application/README.md

 a new excellent AI.
 Thus, more people can be benefited from AI.
 This desktop app just focuses on the summary task for long documents but its deeply purpose is to  support the equitable deployment of AI.
-### version 1.0.0 (Window OS) : Local mode only!
-This version only perform a summary task and just need a  computer to perform!
-Click this link to download it: https://github.com/tamdoancong/offline_summary_app  (Currently, this version needs 329 MB of free disk and just works on Window.
-Note: In this version, a user have to enter a desired number sentences summary otherwise the app will produce errors.
-Then a user just need close the app, reopen, and entera desired number sentences summary  )
-Textstar is used for this version.

 ### Version 1.0.1(Window OS) : Local mode only!
-This version only needs 158 MB free space (The previous version needs 329 MB ).
-A user just needs download a single .exe file( In previous version, a user needs download a packet which contains many folders and files).
+This version only needs 158 MB free space.
+A user just needs download a single .exe file.
 This version also only needs a computer to run the app!
 This version was built for users who  do not want to connect to the internet for some reason or who have a computer but cannot access the internet at home can also deploy AI.
 A user who cannot access the internet at home should go to a public library to access the internet to download the app.
 In the future this app will be considered to deliver by CDs or USB!

 Since a single file with 158 MB cannot be pushed to GitHub, Google Drive was used.
 A user can download directly from my Google Drive link: